 3. Negotiate More Flexibility

 Want to work from home most of the week?
 Work longer on Tuesdays to finish early on Fridays?
 Just ask.
 If your employer says no, you can always decide to look for a new job.
 Your savings give you leverage.
-I’ve been able to negotiate an incredible amount of flexibility in my part-time job and could never go back to a rigid 9-5 schedule.

 4. Take a Mini-Retirement